gyamada619/gorillaimport/README.md

 The script assumes it is being run inside the [gorilla](https://github.com/1dustindavis/gorilla) repository.
 It collects the following:

+1. Desired Catalog
-1. Item Name
+2. Item Name
-2. Display Name
+3. Display Name
-3. Package Path
+4. Package Path
-4. Version
+5. Version

 It also generates an SHA 256 hash of the installer file being imported.